-- Insert a blank diskette and the LSI software CD into an installed FreeBSD OS. - 2.
-Navigate to one of the following folders, depending on the OS version: - For the FreeBSD 8.2 OS, navigate to components / 8.2.0. - For the FreeBSD 8.3 OS, navigate to components/8.3.0. - For the FreeBSD 8.4 OS, navigate to components / 8.4.0. - For the FreeBSD 9.0 OS, navigate to components/9.0.0. - For the FreeBSD 9.1 OS, navigate to components/9.1.0. - For the FreeBSD 9.2 OS, navigate to components/9.2.0. - For the FreeBSD 10.0OS, navigate to components/10.0.0. - 3.
-Copy the appropriate driver to the diskette.

-This driver is the driver from the folder i386 if you are installing the 32-bit FreeBSD OS, and the amd 64 folder if you are installing the 64-bit FreeBSD OS.

-You need the driver source from the file components/src/driver_name.tgz to update the kernel with a new driver.
+- 1. Insert a blank diskette and the Avago software CD into an installed FreeBSD OS. - 2.
+Navigate to the following folder path, depending on your current FreeBSD OS version and the system architecture: components/<0S_Version>/<Architecture>/boot/kernel/mrsas.ko - 3.
+Copy the appropriate driver to the diskette. - This driver is the driver from the folder i386 if you are installing the 32-bit FreeBSD OS, and the amd64 folder if you are installing the 64-bit FreeBSD OS. - You need the driver source from the file components/src/driver_name.tgz to update the kernel with a new driver.

-For example:

-- For the mfi driver, the driver source is in the components/src/mfi.tqz file. - For the mrsas driver, the driver source is in the components/src/mrsas.tgz file.